Limit shapes for the asymmetric five vertex model: Appendix

 \subsection{Arctic boundary}

 For $r<1$, to consider the behavior of $(x,y)$ along the arctic boundary of Theorem~\ref{xyH}, we consider $u=p+q i$ for $p\in\R$ and $q=\eps$ is small.
-The function $A(z)$ consists of four analytic pieces giving rise to the following expressions in leading order in $\eps$.
+The function $\A(z)$ consists of four analytic pieces giving rise to the following expressions.
+In all cases the expressions are the limits when $\eps\to0$ except in the range $r^2<p<1$ where we give the leading asymptotics as $\eps\to0$.

 and

 We also have